cubewise-code/tm1py/README.rst

 The parameter will only be effective after restarting the TM1 instance.

-3. Check Connectivity from the Browser
+3. Check Connectivity to TM1 from the Browser
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Before we move on, we have to make sure that we can access TM1 through the REST API.